GCDigitalFellows/installdri.github.io/python.md

 Python Libraries:
 =================
-Install the packages for the Python course via the `conda` Python package system.
+Install the libraries for the Python course via the `conda` Python package system.
 Links to the libraries are provided **only** for reference.

 1) open the [anaconda terminal](anaconda.md)